EtcsLv2/confJoystick/README.md

 # ConfJoystick

 Confjoystick is an Windows app to to emulate keypresses controlled by a Joystick.
 Similar to eg. Joytokey.
 Why a new app?
 I tried many of these Apps but I could not configer all I wanted.
 So I let AI (ClaudeCode) create a configurable Joystick, short just confJoystick.
-I createed it to use in Simrail or Train Driver 2 and it is not tested with other  Games.
+I created it to use in Simrail or Train Driver 2 and it is not tested with other  Games.
 <img width="470" height="436" alt="Conjoystick_image" src="https://github.com/user-attachments/assets/2f439251-1ac8-4da3-a865-aa65110867fd" />